remla25-team1/model-training/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-│
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │